 In AC power off mode, all power delivery has been turned off or disconnected from the baseboard.

-Management Mode
+Management (FRU Only Mode)

-In Management Only Mode only provides +3.3V Aux for powering up management only functions.
+In the Management (FRU Only Mode), only +3.3V Aux is available for powering up management only functions.
 FRU accesses are only allowed in this mode.

 Aux Power Mode (S5)